 What documents do I need for Slovenia work visa application?

-In order to apply for a work visa to Slovenia, foreign professionals need to submit a number of documents that confirm their right to work and reside in the country.
-The preparation of a complete and correctly completed set of documents is a key step in obtaining a work visa.
+So that foreign professionals could apply for a work visa in Slovenia, they are required to prepare and submit a set of documents confirming their right of working and residence in the country.
+Preparation of a complete and correctly completed set of documents is among the basic steps toward a work visa.

 Basic documents

-1. Visa application form.
-The application must be filled in neatly and without mistakes, in Slovenian or English.
+- Visa application form: The application must be filled in neat and without mistakes, in Slovenian or English.

-2. A valid passport.
-Passport must be valid for at least 3 months after the expected visa expiry date and contain at least two free pages.
+- A valid passport: The passport should be valid for at least 3 months beyond the date of the expected expiration of visa and have at least two blank pages open.

-3. Photographs.
-Two passport-size colour photos that meet the requirements for visa documents.
+- Photographs: Two passport-size colour photos corresponding to the requirements for visa documents.

-6. Certificate of no criminal record.
-The document must be issued by the competent authorities of the country of permanent residence and other countries where the applicant has resided for more than 6 months in the last three years.
+- Certificate of no criminal record: The said document needs to be issued by the competent authorities of the country of permanent residence and other countries where the applicant has stayed for over 6 months in the last three years.

-7. Health insurance.
-The insurance must cover the entire period of stay in Slovenia and have sufficient coverage for medical emergencies and possible return to the home country for medical reasons.
+- Health insurance: The insurance must be valid throughout the stay in Slovenia, and its coverage should be sufficient for treating medical emergencies or a potential return to the country of origin for medical reasons.

 Additional documents

-1. Proof of financial independence.
-Bank statements or other documents proving the availability of funds for living in Slovenia for the entire period of the planned stay.
+- Proof of financial independence: Bank statements or other documents proving the availability of funds to cover one’s living in Slovenia for at least the foreseen period of stay.

-2. Accommodation booking or proof of residence in Slovenia.
+- Accommodation booking: or proof of residence in Slovenia.

-3. Tickets or proof of transport booking for return to the country of permanent residence or for further travel.
+- Tickets or proof of transport booking: for return to the country of permanent residence or for further travel.

 Submission process